astraly-labs/pragma-monitoring/README.md

 IGNORE_SOURCES=BITSTAMP,DEFILLAMA
 IGNORE_PUBLISHERS=BINANCE
 ```

+### Database Configuration

+The monitoring service now supports separate read and write database connections to handle database replication scenarios:

+- **Single Database Setup**: If you're using a single database, only set `DATABASE_URL`.
+The service will use this for both reads and writes.

+- **Replicated Database Setup**: If you're using a primary-replica setup:
+  - Set `DATABASE_URL` to your primary (write) database
+  - Set `DATABASE_READ_URL` to your replica (read) database
+  - Set `REPLICATION_DELAY_MS` to a value (e.g., 100-500ms) to wait after writes before reads, allowing replication to catch up

+This prevents read-after-write consistency issues where data written to the primary isn't immediately available on the replica.

 In order for the full flow to work you will need to have tables following the table schemas defined [here in the schema.rs file](src/schema.rs).